Jōnoyama Kofun: Overview

 The first excavation recovered some 200 pieces of earthenware from the top of the tumulus, and found no evidence that the tumulus had been tampered with in antiquity.
 The burial chamber was opened in the fourth excavation in 2005, and was found to enclose a wooden boat-shaped sarcophagus with a total length of 8 meters and a width of about 1.5 meters, carved from a single block of wood.
-Due to the large amount of vermillion red pigment used around the casket and many grave goods, the person buried in this tumulus is regarded as having a strong connection to the culture of the Yamato court.
+Due to the large amount of vermillion red pigment used around the casket and many grave goods, the person buried in this tumulus is regarded as having a strong connection to the culture of the imperial court.

 Also among the excavated items was a human arm bone.
 In 2012, a tooth fragment was also discovered.
 Both indicate that the person interred in this tumulus was a young person.

 Grave goods included a bronze mirror with an embossed dragon design.
 The mirror is about 10 cm in diameter, and depicts a single-horned dragon with an open mouth curled around the center, with a hole for a string to pass through, indicating that it was intended to be worn as a decoration.
 This design is found in Jin dynasty China (266–420 AD) from around the first to third centuries, but is rare in Japan.
 Other items included magatama and cylindrical jade beads, iron swords, an iron ax, and also gold fittings that were once bow attachments, and leather box containing an ax, hook and arrows.
 The leather was lacquered, and had a rhombus pattern on the surface decorated by embroidery.
 Leather has been rarely excavated in Japan and has not been found north of Shiga Prefecture.
 Although most of the grave goods are similar to what would normally be found in kofun of the Kinai region, some of the earthenware was found to be from Zoku-Jōmon period, and may have come from distant Hokkaido.

 The tumulus is located approximately six minutes by car from Nakajō Station on the JR East Uetsu Main Line.